Types Of Psychological Therapy

 Speak honestly

 Talking about certain experiences or issues can be challenging.
-However, when you are working with a therapist, it is usually best to be transparent when discussing your feelings or events in your life.
-Being open and honest can help your therapist learn about who you are as an individual, give you guidance and feedback, and discuss which next steps might be most beneficial to you.
+However, when you are working with a therapist, it is usually best to be transparent when discussing your feelings or the events in your life.
+Being open and honest can help your therapist learn about who you are as an individual, give you guidance and feedback, and discuss which next steps might be the most beneficial to you.

 Create goals for yourself

-Deciding what you hope to gain from your sessions can be an important step in your journey toward better mental health.
-You don’t have to have everything figured out in advance; but having a general idea of areas that you would like to work on in your sessions and how you want to improve your mental health can be helpful.
+Deciding what you hope to gain from your therapy sessions can be an important step in your journey toward better mental health.
+You don’t have to have everything figured out in advance; but having a general idea of areas that you would like to work on in your therapy sessions and how you want to improve your mental health can be helpful.

 At the beginning, your therapist may ask what you're hoping to gain from your sessions, or which areas you want to work on or need the most improvement.
 Goals that you set in collaboration with your therapist can help both you and your therapist track how you’re doing.